 Using $170 in expenses, provided product credits, and personal labor gained us $7,240 after fees (split among contributors).
 To put this in perspective, the Audius Team will vest 400M tokens over 3 years while failing to implement 6 of 6 promises in their whitepaper.
-In this context, we were underpaid for the labor that we did; in addition to the failure by the Audius Team to uphold their promise of monthly rewards.
+In this context, we were underpaid for the labor that we did, in addition to the failure of the Audius Team to uphold their promise of monthly rewards.

 “The Wrapper is already completed.”